rillonline/writing/kearsarge/kearsarge.md

 know what I find out.
 It was all the things you'd expect.
 A pleasure to work with you.
 Look me up if you ever get to ----.

-15. Then Blake walked out of the First Cataract Lounge.
+Then Blake walked out of the First Cataract Lounge.
 I did not expect to ever see him again.

-16.   ## Chapter 20
+## Chapter 20

-17. Investigator Ronnie Camberwell's Case Notes for ## Chapter 19

-Josh has not heard anything from the Fungusians yet though he did receive a confirmation they received his data on the encryption routines in the house AI Arthur.

-Blake and I interviewed Charlie Dayton.

-Strangely, Charlie Dayton was unaware a assassination contract could be purchased.

-Dayton's responsibility is chiefly to get the ore sold.

-He said Mudd was hired to resolve salary issues with mine employees.

-Charlie Dayton does not who his Board is.

-Although I have a better picture of Charlie Dayton's role, I now have more questions than I have answers.

-Blake is going back to the Solar League to trace the missing antonium.

-"I got the feeling," I told Josh, Charlie Dayton didn't want to know anything.
+"I got the feeling," I told Josh, "that Charlie Dayton didn't want to know anything.
 He just wanted to do his job and get paid.
 I think our questions made him very uncomfortable."